 How to use a winch safely and efficiently

-Four-wheel Off-road driving can be thrilling, but you may become stuck on rocks or in a mud pit occasionally.
+Four-wheel Off-road driving can be thrilling, but you may occasionally become stuck on rocks or in a mud pit.
 Fortunately, if your vehicle has a winch, you should have no trouble getting unstuck.
 To use your winch correctly, you’ll need to find a solid anchor to which you can attach the rope.
 You can slowly pull your vehicle out of whatever it’s stuck in after you’ve rigged your winch.

 - Your winch should have included remote control and a long cord.
 Connect the plug at the cable’s end to the corresponding receptacle outside the winch.
 Install the remote control in your vehicle by running the remote control cord to the driver’s seat from the winch.